Self-compassion: what is it?

 Self-compassion helps you be kinder to yourself as you navigate the challenges of raising children.
 And this is good for you and good for your child.

-For you, self-compassion supports your mental health and wellbeing.
-It helps you feel less stressed and anxious so that you’re better able to give your child what they need to grow and develop well.
+For you, self-compassion improves your mental health and wellbeing and can reduce stress and anxiety.
+This makes it easier for you to give your child what they need to grow and develop well.

 Being self-compassionate: 3 steps

-Building your self-compassion takes time and practice.
+Self-compassion takes time to learn.
+It also needs practice.
 Here’s an exercise to help you get into the habit of self-compassion.